qihuazhou/qihuazhou.github.io/_pages/about.md

 Please take a look at my research statement and come up with a research problem that you want to work on in the [<u>Online Form</u>](https://wj.qq.com/s2/17904116/3f89/).
 It is recommended that you read these documents ([CV Writing Tips](https://www.discoverphds.com/advice/applying/cv-for-phd-application), [SZU Master Admission](https://yz.szu.edu.cn/info/1006/12985.htm), [SZU PhD Admission](https://yz.szu.edu.cn/info/1011/12703.htm)) before sending emails.

 It is ***not*** recommended to reach me if:
-* you have no prior experiences on debugging projects with over 500 lines of codes – you will suffer a lot if you do not have this experience.
+* you have no prior experience in debugging projects with over 500 lines of code – you will suffer a lot if you do not have this experience.
-* you have no passion in research at all but just want a postgraduate degree.
-You are welcome to consider RA positions first (see below).
+- you have no passion for research at all but just want a postgraduate degree.
+You are welcome to consider RA positions first. (see below).

 &nbsp;